cloudpassage/cloudpassage_splunk/README.md

 ![](be3f8ad4-fc8f-11e7-bb93-02a2abb09b24.png)

-* **Name:** Enter a display name for your App, such as "CloudPassage Halo".
+* **Name:** Enter a display name for your App, such as "cphalo".
 This name appears on the App's data input summary page.
 * **CloudPassage Halo API Key:** Copy your saved Halo API key ID and paste it into this field.
 * **CloudPassage Halo API Secret:** Copy your saved Halo API key secret and paste it into this field.
 * **Starting Date/Time:** Optionally enter the starting date-time of events to be retrieved from your Halo account.
 Use ISO-8601 format; for example 2013-09-19T17:34:28.808886Z.
 All events newer than this date-time will be retrieved the first time the script runs; on each subsequent run, only events newer than the newest previously retrieved event will be retrieved.Putting a value in this field is optional; if you leave it blank, the first execution of the script will retrieve all defined events from your Halo account within 90 days prior.